10 Chronic Diseases in Seniors That Disrupt Healthy Aging

 • Exercising regularly – 30 minutes, 5 times/week to keep blood sugar levels in check and control weight

-Chronic kidney disease causes a slow decline in kidney function over time.
+Chronic kidney disease causes a gradual decline in kidney function.
 That causes an increased risk of heart disease or kidney failure.

 Prevent CKD or reduce symptoms by:

-• Reducing the risk of diabetes and high blood pressure or managing symptoms – essential because these are the 2 biggest risk factors for kidney damage
+• Reducing the risk of diabetes and high blood pressure, or managing symptoms, is essential because these are the two most significant risk factors for kidney damage

 • Staying current on screenings for early detection and treatment